tonethar/IGME-330-Master/notes/ES6-module-pattern.md

 ### II-C. Checking the web inspector

-If we add a two breakpoints and step through the code, we can see that we now have "Module" scope and privacy:
+If we add two breakpoints and step through the code, we can see that we now have "Module" scope and privacy:

 **test.html**